patchamama/prototype-fast-dev-nodeJS-API/README.md

 - Add use of ~~[mongoDB](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commit/9a2baeacf56776e96bb8dcfec63fb3559fbcc89e)~~ and sqlite databases locally for development mode.
 - ~~Generate script (bash and batch) that automates the renaming of files and content to replace `prototype` with a new desired name in the model and controller, as well as the API URL (router).~~ See commit [here](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commit/5dd21676361876944e2d15bd7a503df0d26fb309)
-- Generate a admin panel with a frontend (react, vanillaJS, jquery) that emulates the same functionalities as the _[Django REST Framework](https://www.django-rest-framework.org/) API Control Panel_ and facilitates the management of models and API behaviour from a web interface.
+- Generate an admin panel with a frontend (react, vanillaJS, jquery) that emulates the same functionalities as the _[Django REST Framework](https://www.django-rest-framework.org/) API Control Panel_ and facilitates the management of models and API behavior from a web interface.
-- Generate a web interface in the frontend that facilitates the creation of models and controllers.
+- Generate a web interface in the front end that facilitates the creation of models and controllers.
-- ~~Use morgan to extends the Express Rest API’s logging capabilities.~~ See commit [here](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commit/eda4cf97c424863eff724de1823b545d7d8244af)
+- ~~Use morgan to extend the Express Rest API’s logging capabilities.~~ See commit [here](https://github.com/patchamama/prototype-fast-dev-nodeJS-API/commit/eda4cf97c424863eff724de1823b545d7d8244af)
-- Check and integrate functionalities to create different directories structures (see https://github.com/patchamama/node-config)
+- Check and integrate functionalities to create different directory structures (see https://github.com/patchamama/node-config)

 # Technologies Used